HuidaeCho/canopy/TECHNICAL_MANUAL.md

    and using the corresponding `OID` field are then clipped to their respective NAIP QQ polygons.
 4. If the tile has already been clipped and has the appropriate prefix, then it will be skipped.
-If not then the tile will be clipped and the output TIFF will have the prefix 'cfr'.
+If not then the tile will be clipped and the output GeoTIFF will have the prefix `cfr` (**c**lipped **f**inal **r**eprojected).

 #### `canopy.mosaic_clipped_final_tiles(phyreg_ids)`

-This function mosaics clipped final TIFF and then clips the mosaicked files to their corresponding physiographic regions
+This function mosaics clipped final GeoTIFF and then clips the mosaicked files to their corresponding physiographic regions

 Parameters:
 * `phyreg_ids` (`str`): IDs of physical regions to process